-- 3. Two 1-hr.
-Honors Seminars (INDS 310) to be taken in the sophomore, junior, or senior year. - 4.
-A cumulative grade point average of 3.5 or above. - 5.
-All Honors credits must be earned through West Virginia Wesleyan College.
-Transfer credit, while counting toward graduation, will not count toward the completion of the Honors minor. - 6.
-Attend an average two honor's program approved cultural events per year, including filing a brief reflection on the event with the Honors Student Secretary and/or Honors Program Director. - 7.
+3. A cumulative grade point average of 3.5 or above.

+- All Honors credits must be earned through WVWC.
+Transfer credit, while counting toward graduation, will not 4. count toward the completion of the Honors minor. - 5.
+Attend an average two honor's program approved cultural events per year, including filing a brief reflection on the event with the Honors Student Secretary and/or Honors Program Director. - 6.
 Maintain an e-portfolio that chronicles notable student work in Honors courses and activities.
-This e-portfolio is submitted to the Honors Program Director at the end of the freshman, sophomore and senior years. - A student who completes the INDS 120 ENGL 170 sequence who later leaves the Honors Program will continue to have the Composition I and II requirements waived. - Students may complete one Honors Eligible Course (i.e., 300 or 400 level courses approved for honors credit) to complete this requirement.
+This e-portfolio is submitted to the Honors Program Director at the end of the freshman, sophomore and senior years.